-The myLECOM system is an Institutional authentication and security measure to ensure that accounts are managed more securely across the institution.
-All students, faculty, and staff at LECOM are provided with a myLECOM username ID for secure access to the Institutions systems, including for distance learning.
+All students, faculty, and staff at LECOM are provided with a LECOM username ID for secure access to the Institutions systems, including for distance learning.
 New students claim their username ID after providing their unique student ID number, date of birth, and through multifactor authentication linked to their email or phone.
-As part of this set up, the system requires that the student create unique security questions and answers to be used in the event that students need to change or reclaim their password.
+As part of this set up, the system requires that the student create unique security questions and answers to be used in the event that they need to change or reclaim their password.